NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 - Arena presets
 - Shrink preview that shows a rough approximation of what the arena will be like at what time during the spawnset
 - Easily replacing the currently active spawnset in the game
+- Downloading and importing spawnsets directly from https://devildaggers.info

 Devil Daggers Survival Editor is a .NET WPF application built using Visual Studio 2017.